Employer frequently asked questions

 When is the first levy due?

 Levies for the first 3 quarters of the scheme will be due and payable from April 2026.
-Employers will need to track worker service and budget for levies from 1 July 2025.
-Employers will need to prepare to submit service returns and levies covering the first 3 quarters of the scheme (Jul-Sept, Oct-Dec, Jan-Mar) and be ready to submit these from April 2026.
+Employers will need to track worker service, submit service returns, and make levy payments covering the first 3 quarters of the scheme (July–September, October–December, and January–March).
+Employers should be prepared to submit these through the employer portal from 1 April 2026.

 What happens if we don’t submit our levy on time?

 Late payment may result in interest and penalties.
-Regular reminders and support tools will help employers stay on schedule.
+Employers will receive email and MyServiceNSW account inbox reminders to ensure they stay on schedule.

 Are all staff included in the levy calculation?

-Workers who perform eligible community services roles or all staff within a defined “predominant purpose” based business will be included.
+Workers who perform eligible community service work or all staff within a defined “predominant purpose” based business will be included.

 Compliance and record keeping